michogar/FullDiskAlert/README.txt

     crontab -e
     */30 * * * * /path/to/check_disk_usage.py

-This cron executes this every 30 minutes
+This cron executes the script every 30 minutes